How useful is your business if no one can find you? With the help of these creative, and SEO-focused tips, you can attract your ideal clients.

 Competitor analysis provides invaluable insight into what works and what doesn’t, as well as enables you to see how you’re performing in comparison to others in the industry.

 You can get inspiration for new things to try, for new content to write, and for new ways to steal some traffic.
-And you can do this without shelling out a lot of money on different tools to monitor competitor data.
+And you can do this without wasting a lot of money on different tools to monitor competitor data.

 Use keyword research tools

-Keyword research helps you in determining which keywords are best to target and provides valuable insight into the queries that your target audience is actually searching on Google.
+Keyword research helps you determine which keywords are best to target and provides valuable insight into the queries that your target audience is searching on Google.

 By using keyword research, you can make sure that there is a market for the topic you want to write about.